 The integral removal of the homosexual subtext between Brick and his friend Skipper, who commits suicide before the narrative begins, makes the reason behind Brick’s anxiety more ambiguous.
 Some of the tensions persists and Maggie is seen less as an adulteress than a legitimate sexual rival.
 This is more problematic than the original play, turning Maggie’s sexual possession from something to be admired to a threat to Brick’s masculinity.
 Overall though, there seems to be a lack of focus in the direction of frustration and anger.
 Paul Newman gives a good performance considering, but the script leaves him grappling at straws more often than not.

 Elizabeth Taylor on the other hand is an absolute sexpot.
 She exudes sexuality and does more work implying the Gothic heat implicit in the narrative and locale than any other aspect of the filmmaking.
 Brooks has a very limited visual style and does little to make up for the sanitized writing.
 His strength lies in the direction of actors and at the very least, he does not shy away from painting unsympathetic portraits of his cast.
 At the very least, we are struck by the true and revolting horror of the brood of “no neck monsters” that might be the future inheritors of Big Daddy’s fortune.
 Otherwise, his direction seems to be focused on mise-en-scene that has actors moving in different plains of depth.
-For most of the film, the scenes unfold in mid to long shots, characters never looking into each others eyes.
-A sense of disconnect is convincingly drawn.
+For most of the film,

 The film similarly addresses issues of grief and death.
 Big Daddy, an imposing patriarchal figure, is left unaware that he is close to death with his family scrambling to take their piece of his large fortune before he kicks the bucket.
 Though it ultimately falls behind a lot of its contemporaries (all of Kazan’s adaptations of Williams’ work from this decade outdo Brooks at every turn), Cat on a Hot Tin Roof is still worth recommending.
 At the very least, there is perhaps no couple more attractive than Paul Newman and Elizabeth Taylor in film history, and their chemistry is palpable.